There’s nothing more exciting than the thought of cruising down the highway in the driver’s seat of your new car.

 Resist the temptation to ride in style and instead stick with a realistic budget that won’t put you in a bind each month.
 As Money Talks News founder Stacy Johnson says, “Cars are for transportation, not status.”

-Consumer Reports recommends you zero in on two figures that will dictate how much car you can afford:
+Consumer Reports recommends you focus on two figures that dictate how much car you can afford:

 - What is your down payment?
 Since this is your first car, you won’t have a trade-in.
-However, a down payment of 20 percent will put a noticeable dent in the size of your monthly payments.
+However, a down payment of 20% will put a noticeable dent in the size of your monthly payments.

 - What is your monthly payment?
-CR says your total monthly debt load should not exceed 36 percent of your gross monthly income.
-So figure out your monthly income and subtract all monthly debts and other costs.
+Figure out your monthly income and subtract all monthly debts and other costs.
 What’s left is how much you can reasonably afford to spend on a car.

-An affordability calculator, such as the ones offered by Cars.com and Edmunds.com, will help you figure out how much a car payment will set you back each month.
+Sites such as Edmunds and Cars.com offer affordability calculators that can help you figure out how much a car payment will set you back each month.
 Taxes and registration should be figured into your total.
 And don’t forget car insurance costs.

 Step 2: Arrange financing